Best Travel Apps Every Traveller Needs In 2021

 Cons: Could use some updating

 Have you been in a foreign city frantically looking for a public toilet?
 Yup, we’ve all been there.
-But this app will save your bladder!
+But this app will spare your bladder!

 It tells you where the nearest toilet is and you can even rate it after you use it to help out fellow travellers.
 Fun, right?
-And it’s not necessarily a tourist app - you can use it in your own country.
+And it’s not necessarily a tourist app - you can use it in your own country when on a road trip, for example.

 Pros: Works offline too